DHL strikes deal to buy up to 9.5% stake in Canada's Cargojet - NewsBreak

 DHL strikes deal to buy up to 9.5% stake in Canada's Cargojet

-MONTREAL (Reuters) - DHL Express Division, an affiliate of Deutsche Post DHL Group, struck a deal with Cargojet Inc, which would give the German company an option to buy up to 9.5% equity stake in the Canadian firm.
+MONTREAL, March 29 (Reuters) - DHL Express Division, an affiliate of Deutsche Post DHL Group (DPWGn.DE), struck a deal with Cargojet Inc (CJT.TO), which would give the German company an option to buy up to 9.5% equity stake in the Canadian firm.

 Cargojet said on Tuesday it had reached a five-year extendable deal to provide air-transportation services for DHL Network Operations, as demand for e-commerce soars during the pandemic.